SuxinL/Notes/Phylosophy/models/tool.md

 #### Instruction

-An instructions means the specific action that the user wants the tool to do like `git add`.
+An instruction means the specific action that the user wants the tool to do like `git add`.

 #### Object